fbpx

 Tirzepatide is a dual glucose-dependent insulinotropic polypeptide–GLP-1 receptor agonist.
 This means this medication works on two different receptors, GIP and GLP-1.
 The GIP receptors are activated to improve insulin sensitivity, insulin secretion, satiety (feeling full), and fat burn (lipolysis).
 Simultaneously, the GLP-1 receptors are stimulated to decrease glucagon secretion, slow gastric emptying, and decrease appetite.
 Concurrent action on both GIP and GLP-1 produces weight loss, lowered cholesterol, and reduced cardiovascular risk for patients.

-Should I take tirzepatide or semaglutide?
+Should I take tirzepatide with B12 or semaglutide with BPC-157 or B12?

 OverweightYesYes